wp-plugins/visitor-maps/readme.txt

 = Can you add charts and graphs of visitor activity like Google Analytics? =

-No, I just want to keep this simple.
-Google analytics, webalizer, etc. are better free web tracking statistics tools than anything I have time to build.
+Probably not.
+Google analytics, webalizer, etc. are already good free web tracking statistics tools.
+I would still like to hear from you if you have an idea of how I can improve this.
+If your suggestion is useful and easy to code, I might add it.

 = Is this plugin available in other languages? =